nicolaiort/containerdays2025-gslb/README.md

 # containerdays2025-gslb

 Demo for the talk "Evaluating Global Load Balancing Options for Kubernetes in Practice" presented at [ContainerDays 2025](https://www.containerdays.io/containerdays-conference-2025) in Hamburg by [Nicolai Ort](https://github.com/nicolaiort) and [Tobias Schneck](https://github.com/toschneck).
 Slides are shared on Google Docs: <https://docs.google.com/presentation/d/10l3WNjHVwei7WuuTQrpcSLnK3m5OZ0XGGzghR7P0GDM/edit?usp=sharing>

+This is an updated version of the talk we presented at [Cloud Native Rejekts 2025](https://cfp.cloud-native.rejekts.io/cloud-native-rejekts-europe-london-2025/talk/UFZNVH/) in London.
+You can find the repo for that talk here: <https://github.com/nicolaiort/rejekts2025-gslb>

+## What's new?

+- Updated to k8gb v0.15.0
+- Updated cert-manager to v1.18.2
+- Added DNSSEC support for k8gb demo -> Pretty cool, right? :)

 ## Overview